YShu7/YShu7.github.io/_posts/2019-09-12-Computer Vision.md

 Sort the neighbours of a pixel with itself, pick the median value as its new value

 - No new pixel values introduced
-- Removes spikes: good fro impulse, salt & pepper noise
+- Removes spikes: good for impulse, salt & pepper noise

 #### Possibilities for Boundaries